letsdrink/ouzo/docs/utils/time_ago.rst

 TimeAgo
 =======

-This class could be use to the formatting date in "time ago" format.
+This class is intended to format date in a "time ago" manner.
-``TimeAgo`` class return key with calculated for concrete date e.g. ``timeAgo.justNow``.
+``TimeAgo`` class returns key calculated for date e.g. current date returns ``timeAgo.justNow``.
-Additionally returns parameters for the key e.g. key ``timeAgo.yesterdayAt`` has parameters named ``label`` which contains value.
+Additionally it returns array with parameters for the key e.g. ``timeAgo.yesterdayAt`` has parameter named ``label`` which contains value.

 **Example:**
 ::